jtunley14/SundayProphet/README.md

-# NFL Game Predictor
+# SundayProphet NFL Game Predictor

+##Project Overview

-Welcome to my repository for my capstone project!
+Welcome to capstone project!
 The goal of this project is to predict the outcome of NFL football games in 3 major metrics:
 1. Winner
 2. Spread
 3. Point Total (O/U line)